aritrac/WebDeveloper/ReadMe.md

 _we also work on higher order functions usages and JS scopes via different examples_

 _The Section11_JSArrays contains_array examples and methods exposed by arrays such as length push pop shift unshift indexOf and slice_
 _We also work with for loops and forEach with arrays.
-In the last part we discuss forEach and how it works_
+In the last part we discuss forEach and how it works and also create custom_
+_forEach implementation and add it to Array.prototype_

 _The Section12_JSObjects contains_